Khaos/Matlab-GUI-Design-Project-I/README.md

-I create this branch with the following steps
+I create this branch with the following steps (see [How to Create a New and Empty Branch in Git](http://www.bitflop.com/document/116))

 1. Create a bland branch named as *demo*